joeytwiddle/promise-police/README.md

 # Configuration

+Instead of the basic uage above, you can configure the module to behave differently.

 In environments where the logged stacktrace is not helpful (such as Expo with CRNA), you can throw an error instead of logging:

 ```js
 require('promise-police/configure')({ throwError: true });
 ```

+This will produce more useful output, because a thrown error will have its stack passed through the source map.

 # Advanced configuration

-Or you can perform a more detailed configuration:
+Or you can perform a fully detailed configuration:

 ```js
 const promiseWrapper = require('promise-police/promiseWrapper')